 Fund for Responsible Business

-FVO is a subsidy programme from the Dutch Ministry of Foreign Affairs.
+FVO is a subsidy programme from the Netherlands Ministry of Foreign Affairs.
 The Netherlands Enterprise Agency manages the programme.
 FVO helps businesses and civil-society organisations set up projects to remove risks and misconduct within their value chains worldwide.
 For more information, please visit the FVO page.